 Ajanee, a native of Bangladesh, will graduate in May with a degree in Economics.
 The German-born Rompf is a second-year MBA with a focus in Finance and Strategy.
 She will graduate in December.

 Ajanee is responsible for ISEEK’s marketing, including social media posts and increasing the project’s presence on campus.
 Meanwhile, Rompf develops the business education content.

 The two met last spring when Ajanee attended an ISEEK meeting.

-“I’m from Bangladesh and the poverty over there is as bad as India,” Ajanee said.
+“I’m from Bangladesh and the poverty over there is bad,” Ajanee said.
 “It’s something people in Bangladesh are suffering from and I feel like - it’s a little ambitious – but I think it would help people all around the world.
 It’s very personal to me, being able to help in any way.
 It’s the reason I joined ISEEK.”

 Rompf has been associated with the program since January 2015.
 Rompf’s background is in life sciences and health care, but has been a long-time proponent of women’s issues.
 Rompf’s combined skills align with ISEEK’s mission.

 “It’s a social project but at the same time it’s technology driven,” Rompf said.
 “We’re doing charitable work and work that is basically helping women.
 We’re empowering women to become entrepreneurs to make their own lives better.”

 ISEEK takes education to people, providing access to knowledge, capital, the market, talent and technology.
 Through an increased understanding of vocational skills, entrepreneurship and personal health knowledge, ISEEK participants build confidence, self-efficacy and trust to start and sustain a business with a sense of empowerment rather than dependency.